-Any tender greens may be substituted for the edible leaves in this salad.
 Sorrel's vibrant color and bright lemon flavor have long been favored for delicate soups and sauces.
-It's also so natural in pesto, which can be spread on flatbread and topped with greens for an unexpected spring appetizer.
+It's also a natural in pesto, which can be spread on flatbread and topped with greens for an unexpected spring appetizer.

 - 1 1/2 cups (1 3/4 ounces) loosely packed sorrel leaves, stems trimmed

 - 1/2 cup freshly grated Parmesan cheese (from a 1-ounce piece)

 - 1/4 cup pine nuts

 - Coarse salt